As you know, absolute purity is very important.

 Dr. med.
 Helmut Hahn

 Dr. med.
-Helmut Hahndermatologist, partner at the Berchtesgaden Skin & Laser Center and conference president of the DDL Congress
+Helmut Hahn Dermatologist, partner at the Berchtesgaden Skin & Laser Center, and conference chair of the DDL Congress

-As an experienced specialist in laser medicine, I always advise to purchase high-quality laser equipment, efficient cooling, and modern extraction to meet current safety standards.
-People often try to cut costs, especially when it comes to extraction - a serious mistake, as fumes released during laser surgeries are not only unpleasant but also harmful to health.
-They contain carcinogenic and infectious particles, including HPV viruses, which can cause laryngeal papilloma or laryngeal cancer if inhaled.
-The use of adequate extraction with HEPA H-14 filters is therefore essential to protect both patients and staff from these risks.
-This investment has not only significantly improved the air quality in my practice but has also led to a noticeably lower sickness rate in the team, which underlines the need for effective protective measures.
+As an experienced specialist in laser medicine, I always recommend purchasing high-quality laser equipment, an efficient cooling system, and, in particular, a modern fume extraction system to meet current safety standards.
+People often try to cut costs, especially when it comes to exhaust systems—a serious mistake, since the fumes released during laser operation are not only unpleasant but also harmful to health.
+They contain carcinogenic and infectious particles, including HPV viruses, which, if inhaled, can cause laryngeal papilloma or laryngeal carcinoma.
+The use of an adequate extraction system with HEPA H-14 filters is therefore essential to protect both patients and staff from these risks.
+In my practice, this investment has not only significantly improved air quality but has also led to a noticeably lower rate of sick leave among the team, underscoring the necessity of effective protective measures.

 Not every system fits to every process.